cb109/payshare/README.md

 ## Tech Stack

-Project is build with Django 2.1, Vue 2.5, vue-cli-3 and Vuetify 1.1.0.
+Project is build with [Django](https://www.djangoproject.com/) 2.1, Vue 2.5, [vue](https://vuejs.org/)-cli-3 and the wonderful [Vuetify](https://vuetifyjs.com/en/) 1.1.0.
+It is build mainly to be used on a mobile phone, but responsive and very usable on desktop as well.
 Technically it is a [PWA](https://developers.google.com/web/progressive-web-apps/), but right now that is only used to cache the app shell, not any API responses.
 Uses SQLite as its database, creating a simple file for easy backup.

 ## Deployment